WojciechSobczak/build/README.md

 ### Command line of `setup.py`
 `setup.py` has some arguments that you can customize your project creation with.
 - `-g` or `--generate-project` - which tells it if it has to copy and paste initial.
-It is `True` by default. project files
+It is `False` by default. project files
 - `-w` or `--workspace-name` - which tells it how the project workspace folder has to be named.
 It will be placed inside the directory where script were downloaded.
 It is `.workspace` by default.